fonoster/routr/README.md

 # Sip I/O

-Sip I/O is a sip proxy, location server, and registrar built using Javascript over the JVM (with Nashorn).
+Sip I/O is a sip proxy, location server, and registrar built with Javascript over the JVM (with Nashorn).

 At the moment you can add your sip devices and group them using domains.